 The Company had an equity settled share-based compensation plan in place, under which the entity receives services from employees as consideration for share awards.
-In accordance with IFRS 2, "Share-based payments", the cost of share-based payments awarded is charged to the consolidated statement of profit or loss over the performance and vesting periods of the instruments.
+In accordance with IFRS 2, "Sharebased payments", the cost of share-based payments awarded is charged to the consolidated statement of profit or loss over the performance and vesting periods of the instruments.
 The cost is based on the fair value of the awards made at the date of grant adjusted for the number of awards expected to vest.
 Where awards are settled by the new issue of shares, any proceeds received in respect of share options are credited to share capital and share premium.
 Share awards are granted by the Company to employees of its subsidiaries.
+As at 31 December 2024, the Group has share-based payment reserve of AED 2.6 million (2023: AED 2.6 million) included in other reserve in the consolidated statement of changes in equity.